Neuron guide

 2. Program execution command in Singularity container

-① Execute the user program after executing the shell in the Singularity container of the compute node equipped with the Nvidia GPU
+① Execute a shell in the Singularity container on a compute node equipped with an Nvidia GPU, and then run the user program

 $ singularity shell --nv* tensorflow_22.03-tf1-keras-py3.sif

-② Execute user program in singularity container of compute node equipped with Nvidia GPU
+② Run the user program in the Singularity container on a compute node equipped with an Nvidia GPU

 $ singularity exec --nv tensorflow_22.03-tf1-keras-py3.sif python test.py